Electric vs Petrol Cars in India: Cost Compared

 - Payment app failures requiring me to use a different charger operator

-- One instance where I drove 30 km to a charger only to find the entire charging station under renovation
+- One instance where I drove 30 km to a charger only to find the entire station under renovation

 My Highway Trip Strategy